muratk3n/thirdwave/en/tweets/2019/week36.md

 ---

-It's unbelievable a little girl with a positive message has detractors.

-Sadly US cornered [itself](https://muratk3n.github.io/thirdwave/en/2018/05/polarization.html) into this position.
-We can all thank corporate Democrats for that.

-"@matthaig1

-A big fuck you to the journalists still picking on a school kid who is trying to protect the planet we live on.
-You aren't just on the wrong side of history.
-You are on the wrong side of the present.
-The wrong side of science.

-And you're the ones who need to go back to school"

-*2019-9-2 7:30:26*

----

 Hayhoe.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I turned this thread below, that explains the science on how climate change affects hurricanes, into a FB post.
 I tried to boost it.
 Guess what <a href="https://twitter.com/facebook?ref_src=twsrc%5Etfw">@Facebook</a> said.
 Yet again.
 Clean energy, climate, science ... to Facebook, all inconvenient facts are “political”. <a href="https://t.co/qjZy2Ai4JL">https://t.co/qjZy2Ai4JL</a> <a href="https://t.co/ePMtOpih3k">pic.twitter.com/ePMtOpih3k</a></p>&mdash; Katharine Hayhoe (@KHayhoe) <a href="https://twitter.com/KHayhoe/status/1168282924594147328?ref_src=twsrc%5Etfw">September 1, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>